FoodStandardsAgency/fsa-rn/README.md

 ## Feedback
 We would like to understand and problems with the design or approach that you may have.
-Please feedback to: [data@food.gov.uk](mailto:data@food.gov.uk)
+Please feedback to: [data@food.gov.uk](mailto:data@food.gov.uk) or add an [Issue](https://github.com/FoodStandardsAgency/fsa-rn/issues)